AIOnGraph/YOGA-POSE-DETECTOR/README.md

 # Yoga Asana Classifier
 <img src="yoga.png"/>
 <h1>Description</h1>
-Hi welcome to my new deep learning project "Yoga Pose Detetor".
+Hi welcome to my new deep learning project "Yoga Pose Detector".
 This project as the name suggests can predict the yoga pose which you are doing in front of the webcam.<br>

 For this project I used mediapipe pose detection to detect the human body pose and after that I made model with simple Dense network using keras and trained the model on the data.
 After that i just ran the inference file to do the prediction.<br>